asRot0/Image-viewer-and-editor/README.md

 ![Project Logo](./assets/image.png) <!-- Optional: Add an image logo -->

-Welcome to the *`Image Viewer and Editor`!* This application is designed to provide users with a powerful yet user-friendly interface for viewing and editing images.
+Welcome to the *`Image Viewer and Editor`*!
+This application is designed to provide users with a powerful yet user-friendly interface for viewing and editing images.
 Built using Python's `customtkinter`, it offers a variety of functionalities, including rotating images, adjusting colors, applying effects, and exporting in multiple formats.

+---

 ## Table of Contents